nmstreethran/actions-deploy-gist/README.md

 ### Prep work

 1. Create a gist (public or secret) if you don't have one.
-1. Generate a new [Personal access token](https://github.com/settings/tokens/).
+1. Generate a new [personal access token](https://github.com/settings/tokens/).
 Only the `gist` scope is needed.

 ### Project setup